cuba-platform/frontend/DEVELOPMENT.md

-Monorepo for CUBA frontend packages, see
+# Development

+This is a monorepo for the following npm packages:

 * [front-generator](/packages/front-generator)
 * [cuba-rest-js](/packages/cuba-rest-js)
 * [cuba-react](packages/cuba-react)

-# Development

 ## Dependencies of Generated App